apatino16/pythonNotesAndProjects/Python_Notes/Iteration.md

+# Iteration

+Iteration is a repetition of a process.

+- Loops are control structures for codeblock iteration

 ## While Loop:

 - A while loop is used when you want to repeatedly execute a block of code as long as a specified condition is true.
+- A while loop can be useful when you don't know in advance how many iterations you'll need.
 - It's important to initialize any variables used in the condition before the loop starts.
+- Boolean expression determines the execution of a codeblock
+- Repeatedly execute codeblock when the expression is `True`
+- Stop iterating when the expression is `False`
 - You must include code within the loop that eventually changes the condition so that the loop will terminate; otherwise, you may end up with an infinite loop.
-- A while loop can be useful when you don't know in advance how many iterations you'll need.

 The syntax of a while loop in Python is as follows:

 ```
-while condition:
+while boolean_exp:

+    codeblock

     # Code to be executed as long as the condition is True
     # This code block is indented and continues until the condition becomes False
     # You can have multiple statements inside the loop